Home > Outdoor

 Electric starters, like the Dark Energy Plasma Lighter, are some of the easier, more weatherproof options out there; (photo/Honey McNaughton)

-The three primary types of firestarters โ€” flint & steel, ferrocerium rods, and magnesium bars โ€” can be used in a variety of different scenarios, and each has its place in a firestarting kit.
-This guide covers other unique firestarters that use electrical sparks, a blowtorch, or even a hot beam of light, but these are the more traditional starters youโ€™ll see in simple survival kits.
+The three primary types of firestarters โ€” flint and steel, ferrocerium rods, and magnesium bars โ€” can be used in a variety of different scenarios, and each has its place in a firestarting kit.
+This guide covers other unique firestarters that use electrical sparks, a blowtorch, and even a hot beam of light, but these are the more common starters youโ€™ll see in survival kits.

 Starting a fire with Bear Grylls using a striker